ThreadGroup/urn-thread-registry/README.md

 The registry is versioned in lockstep with the Thread Specification version.
 Editorial updates may be applied at any time and are versioned using Git commits in this repository.

 ## IANA Registration
-Registration of the "thread" URN namespace has been requested (using [this template](urn-registration-v1.txt)) in 2024.
-Once approved, the entry will appear in the [IANA Uniform Resource Names (URN) Namespaces registry](https://www.iana.org/assignments/urn-namespaces/urn-namespaces.xhtml).
+The registration of the "thread" URN namespace was made by IANA (using [this template](urn-registration-v1.txt)) in December 2024.
+See the [IANA Uniform Resource Names (URN) Namespaces registry](https://www.iana.org/assignments/urn-namespaces/urn-namespaces.xhtml).

 ## License
 See [LICENSE](LICENSE) for conditions that apply to the use of the information in this registry.